kubernetes-retired/heapster/docs/sink-configuration.md

 * `storeEvents` - Control storage of events.
 Default: `true`

 ### Elasticsearch
 This sink supports monitoring metrics and events.
-To use the Elasticsearch sink add the following flag:
+To use the ElasticSearch sink add the following flag:

     --sink=elasticsearch:<ES_SERVER_URL>[?<OPTIONS>]

-Normally, elasticsearch cluster has multi nodes or a proxy, so nodes' list or proxy server need be configured for elasticsearch sink.
-Thus, we can set `ES_SERVER_URL` to a dummy value, and provide nodes list or proxy server in url's query string.
+Normally an ElasticSearch cluster has multiple nodes or a proxy, so these need to be configured for the ElasticSearch sink.
+To do this, you can set `ES_SERVER_URL` to a dummy value, and use the `?nodes=` query value for each additional node in the cluster.
+For example:

+  --sink=elasticsearch:?nodes=foo.com:9200&nodes=bar.com:9200

-Besides, the following options can be set in query string:
+Besides this, the following options can be set in query string:

-* `Index` - ES's index for metrics&events.
-Default: `heapster`
+* `Index` - the index for metrics and events.
+The default is `heapster`

-  if the ES cluster needs authentication, we should provide the username and secret.

-* `esUserName`      - ES's user name
+* `esUserName` - the username if authentication is enabled
-* `esUserSecret`    - ES's user secret
+* `esUserSecret` - the password if authentication is enabled
+* `maxRetries` - the number of retries that the Elastic client will perform for a single request after before giving up and return an error.
+It is `0` by default, so retry is disabled by default.
+* `healthCheck` - specifies if healthchecks are enabled by default.
+It is enabled by default.
+To disable, provide a negative boolean value like `0` or `false`.
+* `sniff` - specifies if the sniffer is enabled by default.
+It is enabled by default.
+To disable, provide a negative boolean value like `0` or `false`.
+* `startupHealthcheckTimeout` - the time in seconds the healthcheck waits for a response from Elasticsearch on startup, i.e. when creating a client.
+The default value is `1`.

 Like this:

     --sink="elasticsearch:?nodes=0.0.0.0:9200&Index=testMetric"

 	or

 	--sink="elasticsearch:?nodes=0.0.0.0:9200&Index=testEvent"

 ## Using multiple sinks